-The emission rates used in the calculator were drawn from the US EPA's Motor Vehicle Emissions Simulator (MOVES2014b) model.107 The model provides technical documentations that outline their respective methodologies for estimating the emission rates for both heavy-duty and medium-duty trucks.108 The calculator utilizes emission rates for running exhaust emissions only, and does not consider other levels of truck activity, such as start, idling, and break or tire wear, since these variables can vary tremendously across space and time.
-Also, running exhaust emissions for the vehicle-miles traveled metric (VMT), on average, accounts for the largest share of the emissions duty cycle.
-This focused approach on average daily VMT aligns with the regional scale of analysis of the WFRC RTP.
-VMT will also be used as one of the primary performance metrics when evaluating the transportation demand management (TDM) strategies within the policy scenarios.
+The emission rates used in the ad-hoc air pollutant calculator for the policy scenario modeling were drawn directly from the US EPA's Motor Vehicle Emissions Simulator (MOVES2014b) model109.
+The model provides technical documentations that outline their respective methodologies for estimating the emission rates for both heavy-duty and medium-duty trucks110.
+For the purposes of this study, the calculator utilizes emission factors for running exhaust emissions only [i.e., average daily vehicle miles traveled (VMT)], and does not consider other levels of truck activity, such as cold-start, idling, brake, tire wear, and other duty cycle processes.
+Extended idling in particular can be a significant emission contribution issue in the area, including overnight hoteling and refrigeration.
+VMT is one of the primary performance metrics when evaluating the transportation demand management (TDM) strategies within the policy scenarios.